CynthiaWelinga/CynthiaWelinga/README.md

 ### Welcome!👋🏾

 Hi🤓, I'm Cynthia!
 This is my digital playground.
 I'm learning about making contributions to open-source, creating impactful technology, and building a digital community.
-I am a software engineer at Morgan Stanley, a <a href="https://cynthiawelinga.com/">Blogger</a> and a Writer and contribuitor at Columbia CORE.
+I am a software engineer at <a href="https://www.linkedin.com/in/cynthia-juma/">Morgan Stanley</a>, a <a href="https://cynthiawelinga.com/">Blogger</a> and a Writer and contribuitor at Columbia CORE.
 I write about data privacy, big data and technoculture.

 ### 🖥️ updates:
 - 🌱 I’m currently learning Flutter